Kris Murray

-Kristopher James Murray (born August 19, 2000) is an American professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
+Kristopher James Murray (born August 19, 2000) is an American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
 He played college basketball for the Iowa Hawkeyes of the Big Ten Conference from 2020 to 2023.
 He was first-team All-Big Ten in his final year with the Hawkeyes.
 He is the twin brother of basketball player Keegan Murray, who plays for the Sacramento Kings.

 Early life and high school career

 Murray grew up in Cedar Rapids, Iowa and attended Prairie High School, where he played basketball with his twin brother Keegan as a teammate.
-He was named first team All-Metro and second team All-State after averaging 19.5 points, 6.4 rebounds, 2.1 assists, 2.5 blocks, and 1.1 steals per game.
+He was named first team All-Metro and second team All-State after averaging 19.5 points, 6.4 rebounds, 2.1 assists, 2.5 blocks and 1.1 steals per game.
 Following graduation, Murray and his brother enrolled at DME Academy in Daytona Beach, Florida for a postgraduate year.
 Both brothers committed to playing college basketball for Iowa.

 College career

 Murray played in 13 games, all off the bench, and 41 total minutes as a freshman for the Iowa Hawkeyes.
 As a sophomore, he averaged 9.7 points and 4.3 rebounds over 35 games with one start.
 Following the end of the season, Murray entered the 2022 NBA draft after his brother had already done so.
-He ultimately withdrew his name from the draft shortly after declining an invitation to the NBA Draft Combine.
+He ultimately withdrew his name from the draft shortly after declining an invitation to the NBA draft combine.

 Murray entered his junior season at Iowa on the watchlists for the Karl Malone Award and the John R. Wooden Award.
-He averaged 20.2 points, 7.9 rebounds, and 2 assists per game and was named first-team All-Big Ten Conference at the end of the season.
-Murray was also named a third-team All-American by the Associated Press, United States Basketball Writers Association, and the Sporting News.
+He averaged 20.2 points, 7.9 rebounds and 2 assists per game and was named first-team All-Big Ten at the end of the season.
+Murray was also named a third-team All-American by the Associated Press, United States Basketball Writers Association and the Sporting News.
 After the season, he entered the 2023 NBA draft, where he was selected 23rd overall by the Portland Trail Blazers.

 Professional career

-Portland Trail Blazers (2023–present)
+Portland Trail Blazers (2023–2026)

 Murray was selected by the Portland Trail Blazers in the first round of the 2023 NBA draft with the 23rd overall pick and on July 1, 2023, he signed with the Blazers.
 He scored back-to-back career-highs in points in consecutive games against the Los Angeles Clippers on March 20 and March 22, posting 17 and then 21 points.

+Memphis Grizzlies (2026–present)

+On June 29, 2026, Murray was traded to the Memphis Grizzlies along with Jerami Grant in exchange for former All-Star Ja Morant.